Papailles/SON-TeensySurround/README.md

 3. Clone this repository and open `TeensySurround/TeensySurround.ino` in Arduino IDE

-4. Compile and upload the projet to the Teensy 4.0 board (In the Serial monitor console, you should have the following message : 'Attente de la connexion de l'interface...')
+4. Compile and upload the projet to the Teensy 4.0 board (In the Serial Monitor console, you should have the following message : 'Attente de la connexion de l'interface...')

-5. Close Arduino IDE, install the python dependencies `pip install -r TeensySurround/requirements.txt` and execute the script `TeensySurround/interface.py`
+5. Close Arduino IDE, install the Python dependencies `pip install -r TeensySurround/requirements.txt` and execute the script `TeensySurround/interface.py`

 6. On the interface, click the `Connexion au Teensy` button